AstroSpyX/architect-this/cap.md

 # CAP Theorem

+## What is it?

-What is it: it's a theoretical model that describes behavior or distributed systems (such as databases) in case of network partitioning.
+CAP Theorem is a theoretical model that describes the behavior of distributed systems (such as databases) in the presence of network partitions.

-Terminology:
+## Terminology:

-Distributed system: a collection of independent nodes connected by a communication network Network partitioning: a subset of the nodes becomes unreachable from the other nodes
+- *Distributed system:* a collection of independent nodes connected via a communication network
+- *Network partitioning:* a situation when a (proper) subset of nodes become unreachable due to communication failure.
+The system splits into multiple isolated groups (partitions)

-CAP Theorem operates with the following characteristics of a distributed system:
+## CAP Theorem operates with three core system properties:

-(C): Consistency: a distribute systems is consistent if any of the available nodes will respond with the most recent data commited to the system or an explicit error.
+- *Consistency (C):* a distributed system is consistent if every read responds with the most recent write or an explicit error.
+All nodes see the same data at the same time

-(A): Availability: any request received by an available node will receive a response
+- *Availability (A):* every read to an non-failing (available) node receives a non-error response, but there is no guarantee that the response contains the most recent data.

-(P): Partition tolerance: a system remains operational despite an arbitrary number of messages between the nodes are wither dropped or delayed
+- *Partition tolerance (B):* the system continues to operate despite an arbitrary number of messages lost, delayed or partitioning between nodes occurs

+## CAP Theorem – Two Formulations

-CAP Theorem: formulation I
+# formulation I

 For any distributed system it is impossible to simultaneously guarantee all three properties

-CAP Theorem: formulation II
+# formulation II (more practical)

-In case of network partition, any distributes systems will have to choose at most two properties.
+In case of network partition, any distributes systems must choose between Consistency or Availability but not both.

 Interpretation: CAP Theorem forces us to make trade-offs.
 Namely, In case of network partitioning, a distributes system will fall on one of 3 states: